 Royal icing can be left to dry and then carefully painted with edible luster dust.

-Whichever way you want to use edible luster dust with icing, remember that it has to be the type that can be ingested.
+Whichever way you want to use this dust with icing, remember that it has to be the type that can be ingested.
 So check the label of product description well before purchasing.

 Two Methods of Applying Edible Luster Dust